jonatanwins/FYS4150/code_p3/README.md

 ## Installation
 Compiled with `c++17`.

+Changes in the simulation are done in src/simulate_penning.cpp exclusively.
+There are comments to illustrate how to do this in the file.
-Command for running is saved to the file run.sh.
+Command for running src/simulate_penning.cpp is saved to the file run.sh.
 On Unix, you can therefore compile with `clang` or `g++` by using the following command:

 ```bash